Summer holiday in Oslo with kids

 Oslo

-The city's most central sea bath, with its own sheltered children's pool, a bathing ladder and large sun decks.
-Open day and night, with a lifeguard on duty during the summer season.
+The city's most central sea bath, in Bjørvika, with its own sheltered children's pool, bathing ladders and large wooden sun decks.
+Close to the centre and easy to reach on foot or by tram, but it fills up quickly on sunny days.

 Read moreTjuvholmen sjøbad